 - How will I know what my PIN is?Your PIN will be sent to you after your card.
 Make sure you memorise it and destroy any record of it.
 Never tell anyone else what your PIN is.
 Don’t forget you still need to sign the back of your card.

 - Will I be able to change my PIN?Yes.
-You can change your PIN at most Mastercard branded cash machines, but you’ll need to know what your existing PIN is to be able to do this.
+You can change your PIN at most ATMs, but you’ll need to know what your existing PIN is to be able to do this.

 - What happens if I get my PIN wrong?You’ll have 3 chances to enter your PIN correctly when you’re trying to pay.
 If you enter it incorrectly 3 times in a row your PIN will be locked and you’ll need to unlock it before you can use it again.
 To unlock it call customer services on 0345 3098 099.
 If you’ve forgotten your PIN you call customer services on 0345 3098 099 and they can send you a new one by post.